|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The crew walked for about one and a half hours on logs, across patches of quicksand and marsh to the Musa River.
 The equipment was loaded in an outrigger canoe and the journey was made down the river to the native village of Sabaga.
 The unnecessary equipment was given to the natives for their food and help.
 One of the villagers went to Tufi to notify the resident magistrate about the Americans.
 The crew was fed on a diet of papaya, bananas, fish, squash, coconut and iodized water.
 The crew rigged up parachutes as mosquito netting.
 They were hot, but kept the mosquitoes away.

 On April 15, 1942 Lt.
 Anderson, the Resident Magistrate of the district and Reverend Taylor arrived.
 They brought the crew some food and "good old non-iodized water" as one of the crew put it.
 By this time, the crew was getting tired of a daily diet of quinine and iodized water.
 On April 16, 1942 Disbro, Long and Ochs left with the Rev Taylor and his boat for Tufi.
 Anderson, Ford, Ashley, Roberts and Loranger stayed to await the arrival of Anderson’s boat "The Edie".

 On April 20, 1942 Ford sent a message to the 22nd BG Commander and Port Moresby from the radio at Tufi.
 No reply was received until April 29, 1942.
 Meanwhile, several of the crew were sick with a fever and were being cared for by the resident magistrate and a missionary priest.

 On May 5, 1942 the crew embarked aboard MV Olvira.
-After two days travel, they arrived at Wygani, where they had to wait for more transportation.
+After two days travel, they reached Wygani where they disembarked to wait for more transportation.
 The crew returned to Ahioma, a place they had passed, a short distance up the coast where they would be more comfortable.

 Justin Taylan visited the site in November 2003: